vorSherer/code-301-prework/README.md

 ### jQuery

-Complete all of the [Codecademy course in jQuery](https://www.codecademy.com/en/tracks/jquery).
+Complete all of the free portions (not the paid "Pro" ones) [Codecademy course in jQuery](https://www.codecademy.com/learn/learn-jquery).
 The Canvas submission is a screenshot indicating that the course is complete.

+If you would like extra practice on jQuery, [Khan Academy also has a course](https://www.khanacademy.org/computing/computer-programming/html-js-jquery) that you are free to look at and work through, but is not required.

 ### Code Wars